femaury/77bit-guides/public/content/all-about-weapons.md

 > ⚠️
 >
 > The Sentinel class cannot generate Bytecell (energy) when using Glitch type weapons to attack.
+Also does not seem to work with Slinger type weapons.
+Droids work though...
 > I am not sure if this is intended or a bug.
 >